jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

     AssertionError: 'I received: yes' != 'I received: hello'

-  for the previous assertion.
-This will not work, I have to make the `return statement`_ use the input
+  this will not work, the `return statement`_ has to use the input

 * I use an `f-string`_ to add values to the string_